qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/carto.md

 **Heads up - This is still a work in progress.
 Here (might) be dragons 🐲**

-**Everything is functional but not fully tested yet.
+**Everything is functional but not tested yet my muiple users (yet).
+Consider this an Alpha / Beta.
 It is not aimed towards notice users.
 It requires, SSH access, changing Klipper files and updating configs and macros.
 If you don't understand this, you risk damaging your printer.
 Performing this mod may limit your ability to update to latest firmware from Qidi.
 Do not update without checking as it may overwrite important configs.**

 ⚠️ Do not contact Qidi support about issues with bed leveling, first layer issues, klipper, etc after making this mod.
 It's now your responsibility. ⚠️

 This guide covers installing Cartographer3D on your Qidi Plus 4.
 Beacon guide is in the works and should be a mostly similar process.

 ## Hardware

+You of course need a [Cartographer3D probe](https://cartographer3d.com/).
+USB version.
+Flat pack will be the most compatible version, since you can assemble it into any configuration.

 This guide is not mount specific, only to say you need a mount for the probe.
 A list of tested mounts are: